open-feature/ofep/OFEP-flag-metadata-to-applications.md

 - flag key
 - flag type

+Metadata response must not contain flag evaluation data.
 Other vendor specific, non-sensitive data can also be present and they can be included in a dedicated `data` segment.

 From a JSON representation, this payload could look like below,